 Craft Beer and Crab Festival

-The fifth annual beer and crab festival takes places this year on August 6 at the Emlen Physick Estate.
+The sixth annual beer and crab festival takes places this year on August 5 at the Emlen Physick Estate.
 Sample crab boil, pulled pork, and craft beers from local breweries alongside live music and an old-fashioned circus.
 Proceeds from the event go to support the Mid Atlantic Center for Arts and the Humanities’ programs in local schools.
 1048 Washington St.; 609-884-5405; capemaymac.org.

 Yoga on the Beach and Aerobics in the Vineyard

-Local studio Balance Cape May hosts group yoga, tai chi, or pilates sessions every morning on the beach at 8 a.m., and can also arrange private sessions for those seeking more personalized attention (balancecapemay.com).
-Willow Creek Winery hosts a modern dance class, with post-workout sangria included, Thursday mornings at 10 a.m.
-(160-168 Stevens St.; 609-770-8782; willowcreekwinerycapemay.com.
+Local studio Balance Cape May hosts group yoga every morning on the beach at 8 a.m., and can also arrange private sessions for those seeking more personalized attention.
+600 Park Blvd.; 609-884-3001; balancecapemay.com.

 Tours of Beach Plum Farm

 The 62-acre farm two miles from town supplies many of Cape May’s top restaurants with herbs, eggs, vegetables, and fruit.
-Throughout the summer, visitors are welcome to tour the grounds Thursday through Tuesday and fill their own baskets with fresh strawberries, tomatoes, watermelon, and other seasonal produce.
-140 Stevens St.; 609-884-6542.
+Throughout the summer, visitors are welcome to tour the grounds and fill their own baskets with fresh strawberries, tomatoes, watermelon, and other seasonal produce.
+Forty-minute walking tours are also available Saturdays and Sundays at 11 a.m.; 140 Stevens St.; 609-884-6542; caperesorts.com.